 Self-Made Man: MartinSinfield is proud of the fact that he wasn't cloned or fast-tracked to the top, but instead worked his way up from the bottom.
 The fraud, bribery, and criminality were completely for the good of the city.
 Absolutely.

 Self-Made Orphan: Judge Death murdered his own family when he was still human.
 He first made a failed attempt to kill his sister for telling on him for torturing the family dog.
 He later reported his deranged father, a Depraved Dentist and Serial Killer, to the Judges to further his own career and carried out the execution himself.
 As a registered Judge years later, he hunted down his mother and sister after they had gone into hiding, shooting his crippled sister in the face and throwing his mother off a cliff.

-Shout-Out: The phrase "Who judges the Judges?" is commonly scrawled on walls and such in the Big Meg, notably during the Democracy story arc (specifically, in the story "America").
+The phrase "Who judges the Judges?" is commonly scrawled on walls and such in the Big Meg, notably during the Democracy story arc (specifically, in the story "America").
 This is a reference to the graffiti from Watchmen.
 Funny thing is the Judges, in fact, have their own department in place specifically to do just that, the SJS (Special Judicial Squad) who are always referred to as "the Judges who judge the Judges" whenever they are mentioned.

 Simulated Urban Combat Area: Early issues depicted cadets training in giant, indoor facilities that replicate the streets outside, complete with criss-crossing highways overhead and live ammunition and explosives!

 Sinister Subway: One storyline has Dredd discovering a colony of deformed social misfits lurking in the long-abandoned tunnels and stations of New York's subway system.note Dredd notes that the subway was closed down "more than a hundred years ago", i.e. some time in the 1990s.
 Yes.